KaykCaputo/KaykCaputo/README.md

 # 👋 Hello!
 Welcome to my Github profile.

 ## My name is Kayk Caputo
-#### I'm a passionate young developer who loves programming, reading, and exploring new ideas.
+#### I'm a passionate developer who loves programming, and exploring new ideas.
 My journey in tech is driven by curiosity and a constant desire to learn.
 Whether I'm solving complex problems or diving into new projects, I strive to improve my skills every day.

 <br></br>
 <div>